Bring your own encryption keys for Astra DB Classic

 --header "Content-Type: application/json"

-If key versioning is not sufficient, you can contact DataStax Support or do the following:
+If you want to use default Astra DB Classic encryption instead of customer key encryption, you can contact DataStax Support or do the following:

 1. Delete the key in your cloud provider.

-The following request deletes the key registered in the specified organization for the specified cloud provider and region:
+The following DevOps API request deletes the key registered in the specified organization for the specified cloud provider and region:

 --header "Authorization: Bearer APPLICATION_TOKEN" \